Geoff Brock: 2009 Frome by-election

 Brock had a shock win at the 2009 Frome state by-election, defeating the Liberal candidate Terry Boylan.
 He had a high local profile prior to the election, having served for almost six years as council mayor.
 Independent Senator Nick Xenophon also campaigned for Brock.

-On 23.6 percent of the primary vote and 51.7 percent of the two-candidate-preferred vote, Brock's election depended on preferences from Labor, Nationals SA, and the SA Greens, the former two having placed him second on their how-to-vote card.
+On 23.6 percent of the primary vote and 51.7 percent of the two-candidate-preferred vote, Brock's election depended on preferences from Labor, Nationals, and the Greens, the former two having placed him second on their how-to-vote card.
 His own how-to-vote card saw him preference the Nationals, Labor, Liberal, Greens, and One Nation, in that order.
 The by-election was closely contested, with the result being uncertain for over a week.
 Initial reports suggested a slight swing to the Liberal candidate Terry Boylan on the two-party-preferred count against Labor, with Brock close behind Labor.
 By 21 January 2009, both the ABC's Antony Green and the state electoral office were indicating a 2-point swing against the Liberals toward Labor on 51.4 percent, but not enough to lose the seat.
 Liberal leader Martin Hamilton-Smith claimed victory on behalf of the party.

 However, the result hinged on the performance of Brock against Labor in the competition for second place.
 Brock won the primary vote in the Port Pirie area and picked up enough National and Green preferences to overtake the Labor candidate for second place by 30 votes.
 He then picked up enough Labor preferences to take the seat off the Liberals on a two-candidate-preferred vote of 51.7 percent (a majority of 665 votes), despite a slight improvement in the Liberal vote since the previous count.